How are Bots Exploiting Media & Publishing Platforms?

 Scraped content can often appear above original content on search engines, decreasing the volume of traffic reaching the publishing website.
 Additionally, there are significant investments made into creating the original content and copyright laws to consider.

-Learn more about how content scraping effects media and publishing organisations: What is web scraping?
+Learn more about how content scraping effects media and publishing organizations: What is web scraping?

 2. Ad fraud: affects online newspapers, magazines, digital publishing platforms, social media platforms & display ad networks

 Many online digital media and publishing platforms generate the bulk of their revenue via businesses displaying ads on their websites.
 Revenue is generated when users click on the ads.
 However, the World Federation of Advertisers estimates that fraudulent ad clicks will be responsible for up to $50 billion by 2025.

 Ad fraud is carried out using automated bots, that are programmed to behave like real users clicking on the ads.
 As a result, businesses are often paying for non-existent customers.
 Ad fraud doesn’t just hurt businesses, but the platforms that publish the ads.
 Publishing platforms such as Google and Facebook are becoming increasingly savvy regarding ad fraud and are better able to identify when clicks are made by humans or bots.
 This will result in businesses losing trust in online digital media platforms who are consistently ineffective at preventing ad fraud